staviv/MemeSense/README.md

 improve our model by number% In accuracy and number% in AUC-ROC.

-Multimodal pretraining with CLIP model performed better than Unimodal pretraining with an image and text pretrained models with an improvement of num% in accuracy and num% in AUC-ROC.
+Multimodal pretraining with CLIP model performed better than Unimodal pretraining with image and text pretrained models with an improvement of num% in accuracy and num% in AUC-ROC.

-Dropout for image and text separately was preferred by Optuna rather than a single value like in the starting point architecture.
+Dropout for image and text separately was preferred by Optuna rather then a single value like in the starting point architecture.

 Learning rate with scheduler worked the best with ReducOnPlatue and LR Warmup to increase the learning rate at the beginning caused